ShrekMan293/Brass/SYNTAX.md

 Inspiration is mostly from Rust, Go, Zig, and C#
 Lots of the syntax is inspired by [GemPL][syntax_link]

+Just realized I was very inconsistent with comments, working on it

 ### Types
 Floating point values are approximate
 | Type Name | Min Value to Max Value | Example Usage |